 A shining Sun peeked through the thick window curtains of my hotel room as early as 6 am.
 I woke up to the Midas touch of that golden light!
-Today is our last day of stay in tawang and supposedly the best day of the entire trip from Guwahati to Tawang road trip!
+Today is our last day of stay in Tawang and supposedly the best day of the entire stretch from Guwahati to Tawang road trip!
 We are armed with a permit.
-We have a committed Arunachali driver who would come for a pick up right at 8 am.
+An Arunachali driver had committed that he would come for a pick up right at 8 am.
 We would ascend to the top of the world, a sweeping elevation of 15000 ft!

 Bum la is also the closest I can ever make it to the forbidden kingdom with an Indian passport.

 S makes it a point to take bath in lukewarm water, fighting the biting cold of the Himalayas.
 I prefer to do my business at night, like I do in the comforting weather of Bengaluru of Indian peninsula.
 However, in every honesty I skipped for the past couple of days, truth be told.

 I open my phone.
 Network in Tawang is scant and only provided by benevolent mobile operators.
 I see a friend proposing a trip to Africa later in the year.
 I look at the sky out there.
 Today is going to be a big day!